ProjectEvergreen/create-evergreen-app/README.md

 3. Wait a few moments for it to download, install, and reboot strapi.
 4. With the current version **3.0.0-alpha.14.4.0** of Strapi you may notice your content type disappeared after restart.
 This is a known bug.
 Simply logout(at the top), refresh the page and relogin and it should re-appear.

-You can now view the GraphQL playfround by visiting http://localhost:1337/graphql
+You can now view the GraphQL playground by visiting http://localhost:1337/graphql

 You can test your blog posts appear by running the following query: